Looking for a New Mazda CX-9 in your area?

 Since you’re on a car-buying site, looking at new cars, you’re likely looking for a good deal.
-Inherent in that pursuit of value is trying to get the most car for paying the least.
-With the 2016 Mazda CX-9, you get that more-for-less proposition in a completely new look for the full-size SUV.
+Inherent in that pursuit of value is trying to get the most car for the lowest cost.
+With the 2016 Mazda CX-9, you get that more-for-less proposition with a completely new look for the full-size SUV.

-The new CX-9 still has three rows, and sporty “Zoom-Zoom” nature, but with something new in the mix; an air of luxury.
-And that near-luxury feel at a price below large SUVs that feel like it.
+The new CX-9 still has three rows and a sporty “Zoom-Zoom” nature, but with something new in the mix: an air of luxury.
+And that near-luxury feel is available at a price below those of other large SUVs.

-The new CX-9 shed a bunch of weight over its predecessor, which let Mazda put some serious resources into quality and sound deadening, resulting in a quieter, more upscale cabin feel.
+The new CX-9 shed a bunch of weight to come in substantially lighter than its predecessor, which let Mazda put some serious resources into quality and sound deadening, resulting in a quieter, more upscale cabin feel.
 With the new CX-9, you might pay more than the direct competition, but the CX-9 feels like an SUV that punches above its weight.

 Look and Feel

 Mazda’s recent slew of new cars all take inspiration from the Kodo design study, from 2011.
-Cars like the Mazda3 and CX-5 have taken on various aspects of the concept, but this is the most extreme version of this.
-With the narrow headlights and massive LED grille, the CX-9 is the most extreme implementation of this
+Cars like the Mazda3 and CX-5 have taken on various aspects of the concept, but with narrow headlights and a massive LED grille, the CX-9 is the most extreme version we've seen so far.

 Trims for the CX-9 are Sport, Touring, Grand Touring, and our Signature test model.
-The Sport comes standard with 18-inch alloy wheels, body color roof spoiler, dual exhaust, 3-zone automatic climate control, auxiliary audio jack, dual USB ports, Bluetooth hands-free calling with streaming audio capability, and Mazda Connect infotainment.
+The Sport comes standard with 18-inch alloy wheels, a body-color roof spoiler, dual exhaust, 3-zone automatic climate control, auxiliary audio jack, dual USB ports, Bluetooth hands-free calling with streaming audio capability, and Mazda Connect infotainment.

-The Touring model adds heated side mirrors, power rear lift gate, leather seating with heated front seats, push-button start, larger 8-inch touch screen display for Mazda Connect, second row armrests with integrated USB charging ports, and blind spot monitoring with rear cross-traffic alert.
+The Touring trim adds heated side mirrors, a power rear liftgate, leather seating with heated front seats, push-button start, larger 8-inch touch screen display for Mazda Connect, second row armrests with integrated USB charging ports, and blind spot monitoring with rear cross-traffic alert.